jbreindel/battlecraft/core/bc_model/README.md

 bc_model
 =====

-An OTP library
+Model modules that will be saved to the database.

 Build
 -----

-    $ rebar3 compile
+    $ rebar compile